barryclark/jekyll-now/_posts/2016-03-24-the-automated-monolith.md

 We decided to look at the current painpoints and start with something that shows *immediate business results in a  reasonably short timeframe*.

 ### Rough Idea
 The team responsible for this platform has to develop, maintain and run the system.
 A fair amount of their time went into deploying environments for internal clients and help them get up and running.
-This gets even trickier when different clients use an environment for testing simultanously.
+This gets even trickier when different clients use an environment for testing simultaneously.
 Setting up a test environment from scratch - build, deploy, test - takes 5 man days.
 That's the reality we tried to improve.

 We wanted to have a one click deployment of our system per internal client directly onto Azure.
-Everything should be build from scratch, all the time and we wanted some automated testing in there as well.
+Everything should be built from scratch, all the time and we wanted some automated testing in there as well.
 To make it more fun, we decided to fix our first go live date to 8 working weeks later by hosting a public [meetup](http://www.meetup.com/de-DE/Timisoara-Java-User-Group/events/228106103/) in Timisoara and present what we did!
 The pressure (or fun, depending on your viewpoint) was on...

 So time was an issue, we wanted to be fast to have something to work with.
-Meaning that we didn't spend much time in evaluating every little component we used but made sure we are flexible enough to change it easily - evolutionary refinement instead of initial perfection.
+Meaning that we didn't spend much time in evaluating every little component we used but made sure we were flexible enough to change it easily - evolutionary refinement instead of initial perfection.

 ### How
 Our guiding principles: